 This article examines The Walt Disney Company and its business model, provides a fundamental analysis of Disney’s financial results, and offers a technical analysis of Walt Disney’s shares, assessing their current performance as the basis for a DIS stock forecast for 2025.

 The Walt Disney Company is one of the world’s largest media and entertainment corporations, founded on 16 October 1923 by brothers Walter and Roy Disney.
 The company is renowned for its live-action films and animated cartoons, including iconic creations such as ‘Snow White and the Seven Dwarfs’.
 Its portfolio includes Lucasfilm, Marvel Studios, Pixar, and 20th Century Studios.
 In addition to film production, Disney operates theme parks and resorts worldwide – Disney World and Disneyland – and broadcasts television through ABC, ESPN, and National Geographic.
 In 2019, the company launched the Disney+ streaming service.
-Another key business area is producing and licensing merchandise related to its popular franchises.
+Another key business area is the production and licensing of merchandise related to its popular franchises.
 Disney went public on the New York Stock Exchange on 12 November 1957, trading under the DIS ticker.

 Image of the company name The Walt Disney CompanyWalt Disney’s revenue is derived from several key sources, spanning a wide range of entertainment and media operations.
 Disney’s key revenue-generating segments are outlined below: